NewcastleRSE/beeing-human-web/documentation/add-buzzword/README.md

 ![my view of the buzzword system](connections/buzzwords/img/buzzword_system.png)
 ```

  - You can use the `Preview` button to get a sense of what the finished text will look like.
 The header should appear as a table -- if it does, it is formattted correctly.
-If you have any images, they will not be visible in the preview.
+If you have any images, they will not be visible in the preview, but you should see a link to the image.
+If you don't see a link, please make sure the path to the image (the bit in parenthesis in the code above) is correct.
  ![preview](./img/04_preview.png)

 - Once you are happy with your buzzword click `Commit changes`

 ![commit changes](./img/03_commit_changes.png)

 - Feel free to leave all options as default, or add a more extensive description if you wish.
 Click `Commit changes` on the pop-up window that appeared.